 Straw poll #111

-Do you agree that the Multi-Link element when included in a Beacon or non-ML Probe Response frame should carry only MLD-level/common information?
+The Multi-Link element when included in a Beacon or non-ML Probe Response frame should carry only MLD-level/common information.

-NOTE: Exact name for the element TBD
+NOTE: Exact name for the element is TBD .

 NOTE: Whether the Multi-Link element is always present in the Beacon and non-ML Probe Response frames or is optionally present is TBD.

-NOTE: MLD-Level/Common information includes at least MLD Address, and other information (TBD) [#SP111]
+NOTE: MLD-Level/Common information includes at least MLD Address, and other information (TBD), [#SP111]

 [20/0357r3 (MLO: Container Structure for Capability Advertisement, Abhishek Patil, Qualcomm), SP#4, Approved with unanimous consent]